BlendServe: Optimizing Offline Inference for Auto-regressive Large Models with Resource-aware Batching: Introduction

+\MyPara{Insight.} Our key insight is to carefully construct batches in a resource-aware manner.
+Specifically, by combining (or blending) compute- and memory-intensive requests with a certain ratio to form a batch, we can maximize opportunities for concurrent execution of compute- and memory-intensive operations, enhancing hardware utilization and effectively improving throughput.
+We illustrate this idea in Figure~\ref{fig:intro-overview}(b).

+\MyPara{Key challenge.} However, considering compute-memory overlapping in isolation might not provide optimal throughput, as it usually conflicts with another widely used technique to improve throughput---prefix sharing~\cite{zheng2024sglangefficientexecutionstructured,lin2024parrotefficientservingllmbased,juravsky2024hydragenhighthroughputllminference}.
+Prefix sharing group requests with shared prefixes, which allows the shared portion to be computed only once, avoiding redundant computation and \kv{} storage.
+Studies have shown that when optimally utilized---by processing requests in an optimal order---prefix sharing can increase throughput by $6.4\times$ on certain workloads~\cite{zheng2024sglangefficientexecutionstructured}.
+However, a request order that achieves high prefix sharing does not necessarily yield high compute-memory overlapping, and vice versa.
+For example, document summarization requests are compute-intensive, but they usually only share the same prefix with other summarization requests, instead of memory-intensive video generation requests; a request order optimizing for prefix sharing would prevent compute-memory overlapping.
+Therefore, we must consider both factors together for maximizing throughput.

-To address this challenge, we propose \sys{}, a system that maximizes hardware resource utilization by reordering and overlapping requests with complimentary resource requirements under the relaxed SLOs of offline batch inference.
-Meanwhile, \sys{} maintains a high \psr{}, thus combining the benefits of both techniques.
-The core design of \sys{} is based on a resource-aware prefix tree where each node encodes the compute density of all requests represented in its subtree.
-Based on this, \sys{} sorts the tree nodes according to their density values, arranging compute-intensive nodes to the left and memory-intensive nodes to the right.
-The sorted tree preserves the structure of the prefix tree, so it inherits the benefit of prefix sharing via a DFS order.
-To determine the request order for batching, \sys{} employs a dual scanner algorithm, which scans the tree leaves from left and right simultaneously, effectively batching compute-intensive requests with memory-intensive requests for overlapping.
+\MyPara{\sys{}.} In this work, we design \sys{}, the first serving system that is specifically optimized for \offinf{} by leveraging both (a) blending compute-intensive and memory-intensive requests, on one hand, and (b) prefix sharing, on the other hand.
+We first conduct a deep performance analysis and develop a theoretical model to characterize requests with diverse resource demands.
+Based on the model, \sys{} constructs a resource-aware prefix tree, where each node encodes the \density{} of all requests within its subtree.
+It then sorts the tree nodes based on their density values, placing compute-intensive nodes on the left and memory-intensive nodes on the right.
+The sorted tree preserves the structure of the prefix tree, so it inherits the benefit of prefix sharing.
+To determine the best request order for batching, \sys{} employs a dual scanner algorithm, which scans the tree leaves from left and right simultaneously, effectively batching compute-intensive requests with memory-intensive requests to maximize compute-memory overlapping.
+Finally, \sys{} extends the design to data parallelism and tensor parallelism to support large-scale deployment with larger models and clusters~\cite{shoeybi2020megatronlmtrainingmultibillionparameter}.